-Also when the system variables FILEDIA and STARTUP are set to 1 and 0 separately, typing NEW opens Select Template dialog box, from which you can select the desired one or use the default template by clicking the arrowhead button next to the Open button.
+Also when the system variables FILEDIA and STARTUP

+are set to 1 and 0 separately, typing NEW opens Select Template dialog box, from which you can select the desired one or use the default template by clicking the arrowhead button next to the Open button.

+3.2.
 Open a Drawing

+3.2.1.
 Open a Drawing

-You can open drawing (.dwg) files, Drawing Exchange Format (.dxf) files and drawing template (.dwt) files.
+You can open drawing (.dwg) files, Drawing Exchange Format (.dxf) files, drawing standard (dws) files and drawing template (.dwt) files.
 You can also open and check drawings that you suspect are damaged.